Best Supplements for Runners

 By Marnie Kunz, CPT

 If you’re wondering what are the best supplements for runners, you’ve come to the right place.
 As a trainer and running coach, I often get asked about supplements.
 I also see a lot of misinformation promoting supplements by unqualified people on social media and blogs, and I want to set the record straight.
 I will explain the purpose and health benefits of different supplements for runners.
-Above all, I encourage you to talk to your doctor about any supplements you are considering and urge you to get a yearly physical with a blood test, which will show if you have low levels of any vitamins that require supplementation.
+Above all, I encourage you to talk to your doctor about any supplements or multivitamins you are considering and urge you to get a yearly physical with a blood test, which will show if you have low levels of any vitamins that require supplementation.

 Disclaimer: When you buy through our links, we may earn a commission - at no extra expense to you.
 We only do this for products we have tried or come highly recommended.
 Learn more.